Senior ODs can help the next generation succeed

-However, essential optometric care for an aging population has issues
+However, essential optometric care for an aging population has issues and challenges.

 Alfred A. Rosenbloom Jr.

 People are living longer.
 In 1970, the average life expectancy at birth was 70.8 years; in 2000, it was 76.9 years; and by 2030, it is estimated that the number of those 85 and older will be growing four times faster than any other segment of the population.
 This group of oldest-old could comprise up to 10 million people.
 Aging, however, no longer necessarily means physical decline and illness.
 In the last 2 decades, the rate of disability among older people has declined dramatically.

 The National Institutes on Aging (NIA), part of the federal governments National Institutes of Health, investigates ways to support healthy aging and prevent or delay the onset of diseases that disproportionately affect people as they age.
 These studies may not only increase longevity, but also may promote what is known as active life expectancy the time of advancing years free of disability.

 The founding director of the NIA was Robert N. Butler, MD, a distinguished national leader in health promotion and successful aging.
 As we mourn his recent death, we can honor his unparalleled professional and personal legacy; there was no greater champion for older people and for the research and policies that could improve their lives.

 Mental wellness vs. mental illness